dialvarezs/nanopore-analyses-data-en/content/3-quality-control-and-filters.md

 NanoPlot --fastq bc02.fq --outdir bc02
 ```

 Additionally, users can define the minimum and maximum read lengths for analysis and specify a prefix for the output files.
-This last option is neccesary when aggregating reports with tools like MultiQC.
+This last option is necessary when aggregating reports with tools like MultiQC.
 ```bash
 NanoPlot --threads 4 --fastq bc02.fq --outdir bc02 --minlength 1000 --maxlength 2000 --prefix bc02
 ```